Everything You Need to Know About Vesting Schedules

 Nike also offers restricted stock units (RSUs), which typically vest at 25 percent per year over four years.
 Once four years have passed from the stock grant date, you can choose to sell the stock immediately or keep it to grow your wealth.

-Using our Amazon example, if you chose to leave the company after two years of receiving your stock options, you’d be leaving 85 percent of your stock behind.
-In terms of compensation, this could be worth tens of thousands of dollars per year.
+To illustrate using the Amazon scenario, if you decide to leave the company two years after obtaining your stock options, you’ll relinquish 85% of your stock.
+In monetary terms, this could translate to tens of thousands of dollars annually.

-For a grant of 50 RSUs valued at $2,000 each, for example, you would only receive $5,000 in stock value after your first year (five percent vested shares).
-After the second year, your stock value would triple to $15,000, as 15 percent of your shares vest.
-After year three, you’d add an extra $40,000 to your annual compensation—twice the amount of the previous two years combined!
+Consider a grant of 50 Restricted Stock Units (RSUs) valued at $2,000 each.
+In the initial year, you would only receive $5,000 in stock value (representing five percent vested shares).
+By the second year, your stock value would triple to $15,000 as 15% of your shares vest.
+Moving into the third year, you’d augment your annual compensation by an additional $40,000—twice the sum of the preceding two years combined!

 Read more from our blog: